How to Scale a Startup: The Essential Steps

 Elizabeth Boyarko

-9 min
+12 min

 Jonathan Ive, Apple's Chief Design Officer, once said: "It's very easy to be different but very difficult to be better".
 New and mature businesses need to evolve as rapidly as the market conditions and competition dictate them to do so.
-However, the constant hunt for a larger market share is the most pressing point for startups, as they have to become better by expanding the outreach, increasing their value, and enhancing their offering.
+However, the constant hunt for a larger market share is the most pressing point for startups, as they have to become better by expanding their outreach, increasing value, and enhancing their offering.

 Growing vs. Scaling Startup